-The exclusive deal also includes older original movies such as “Too Big to Fail” (2011) and “Game Change” (2012), as well as original comedy specials from Lewis Black, Louis C.K., Ellen DeGeneres and Bill Maher.
+Original movies including “Too Big to Fail” and “Game Change” will also become available, as will original comedy specials from Lewis Black, Louis C.K., Ellen DeGeneres and Bill Maher.

 There was no mention of “Game of Thrones,” one of the most pirated shows in history.
 Other shows such as “Sex and the City” and “Entourage” were also left out of the deal.

 Netflix announced its first price hike in three years this week to help pay for more original programming, such as “House of Cards.”
-Shares of Netflix dropped almost 5 percent Wednesday following the announcement.
+Shares of Netflix dropped nearly 4 percent Wednesday following the announcement.

-Amazon, too, raised the price of Prime in January from $79 a year.
-It was the first increase since the company introduced the service in 2005, at the time without online streaming.
-But Amazon has been expanding into new areas, not just movie streaming but e-readers and grocery delivery.
-There are even reports of an upcoming Amazon smartphone.
+Amazon, too, raised the price of Prime in January from $79 a year, which had not changed since the company introduced the service in 2005.
+Back then, Prime did not include online streaming.
+But Amazon steadily expanded into new areas, not just movie streaming but e-readers and grocery delivery.
+There are even reports of a new, Amazon smartphone.